 The Rush University College of Nursing was re-accredited by the Commission on Collegiate Nursing Education (CCNE) in 2009.
 The College was accredited for ten years through 2019, the maximum granted by CCNE.

-Starting in the fall term 2012 all new students will apply to the DNP degree program.
+Rush offers the PMH NP certification as part of a DNP.
 Application deadlines and program start dates appear in the Program Information Quick Links box.

-The DNP program will be four years part-time or three years full-time.
-The full-time option may not available to distance students.
+The DNP program will be 3.5 years part-time or three years full-time.
+The full-time option may not available to distance students or to BSN-DNP students beginning in the Spring.
 The post-graduate option takes two years part-time.

 Students start their specialty coursework with NRS 535A, the psychiatric assessment course the term prior to the last year.
 The physical assessment course is taught this same term.
 There is a brief campus visit with these courses.
 The specialty management coursework continues through the last full year of the program.
-All PMHNP students take NRS 535B, 535C and 535D, Management II, III and IV.
+All PMHNP students take NRS 535B, and 535C, Management II and III.
 These courses are offered in an online format with the clinical practicum and residency.
 An online clinical supervision course is built in as part of the clinical practicum.
 During the final summer term students present their capstone project.
 This may be done online or on campus.
 Students are expected to attend all of their classmates’ presentations.

 Hotel stays are required during the campus visits.
 The university is located just outside the downtown area on a major expressway.
 It is also conveniently located near mass transit lines from both O’Hare International and Midway airports.
 Traveling in this manner takes approximately one hour from either airport.
 Most students arrange to share accommodations, and we can advise you on nearby hotels.